redundantcowboy/CS-250-SDLC/README.md

 How do I approach developing programs?
 What Agile processes do I hope to incorporate into my future development work?

+I hope to incorporate all the Agile processes in my future development work.
+If I were to pick two in particular it would be the daily scrums and backlog refinement.
+I think touching base with your team every day really helps the collective be able to jump in and assist when needed.
+Using backlog refinement seems to me to be the most efficient way to work through a task list and know you are always working on what's most important.

 What does it mean to be a good team member in software development?